 (b) FASB proposed ASU: Effective in 2022 for SEC filers other than smaller reporting companies (SRCs, as defined by the SEC); effective in 2024 for all other companies, including SRCs

-For further information on the new accounting guidance for public companies, including available PwC resources, refer to:
+For further information on the new accounting guidance for public companies, including available PwC resources, refer to: Effective dates for new FASB guidance for calendar year-end public companies

 The following identifies the FASB's recently released guidance, grouped by effective date for calendar year-end nonpublic companies ("non-PBEs").
 As discussed in Front and center, the FASB has proposed changes to the effective dates for some of these standards.
 The effective dates below are prior to the impact of the proposed changes, however the proposed changes have been noted for the standards potentially impacted.